EphiWalker/ephiwalker/README.md

 - ⚡ Fun fact: ...
 -->

-I am Ephrem Alem, a data analyst with experience in data cleaning & manipulation and EDA using tools such as Python, SQL, and Tableau.
+I am Ephrem Alem, a data analyst with experience in data cleaning, manipulation, and EDA using tools such as Python, SQL, and Tableau.
 This is my portfolio page.